A Tax-Deferred Annuity can help manage your income during retirement years and help ensure that you will not outlive your money.

 You decide on the Annuity maturity date, usually it will be near or at retirement age.
 Prior to settlement, the maturity date can be changed at any time.

-ATS imposes a small surrender charge for early withdrawals in the first five years:
+ATS imposes a small surrender charge for early withdrawals in the first five years:- First Year 7%

 If you die before drawing benefits, your beneficiary(ies) will receive the accumulated value of the Annuity, including all interest earned.
 If your death occurs after benefit payments begin, your beneficiary(ies) will receive the remaining value of your funds, in accordance with the Settlement Option you have chosen.
 Payments are made directly to your named beneficiary(ies).